 Fatty fish such as salmon and tuna contain omega-3 fats which break down the inflammation that occurs when bacteria irritate gums.
 They also provide us with minerals and vitamin D which are key components to strong teeth and jaw bones.

 Healthy Snack Options

 Drinking plenty of water and eating a well-balanced diet will help keep your smile healthy.
 If you choose a snack, choose nutritious foods such as low fat and fat-free dairy foods like cheese and yoghurt.
 Nuts and raw vegetables are also tooth friendly snacks.

-Healthy smiles at Brite Dental
+Creating happy, healthy smiles at Brite Dental

 Brite Dental was created by an award-winning team of dentists and dental care professionals to provide you with the best level of dental care available today.
-We are always happy to give you dental advice and offer you any tips about your diet and oral health.
-Contact us today to schedule an appointment

 Register at one of our four practices today to book an appointment, or simply get in touch for further advice and tips for improving your diet and your oral health.